Short-term residential treatment center for teen depression | ThreePeaks Ascent

 Suicide

-These thoughts can be recurrent and do not always include a specific plan for committing suicide.
+Suicidal thinking can be recurrent and do not always include a specific plan for committing suicide.

 Suicidal threats should never be taken lightly.
 If your child is expressing suicidal thoughts and especially if they have a plan, get them the help they need right away.
 There are many resources out there.